Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Case study

 \subsubsection{Performance Comparison}

 This section evaluates the model's robustness against mixed stable or unstable OCs on the $D_{\text{test}}^{N-1}$, which is collected in $\{\text{S},\text{U},\text{H}\}$ situations as discussed in \autoref{Performance Indices Evaluation}.
 The quantitative results are summarized in \autoref{New England 39-Bus System: State Prediction Capacity Comparison}, where bold and underlined values denote the best and second-best performance, respectively.
-As shown, TSA-LLM substantially outperforms all baseline models across nearly all metrics, with the performance gap being most pronounced in challenging unstable and hybrid cases.
-While traditional methods like DNR and LSTM struggle significantly in these scenarios with DNR's $MSE_U$ value even exceeding 100, TSA-LLM achieves remarkable error reductions.
-Specifically, TSA-LLM reduces $MAE_U$, $MSE_U$, $MAE_H$, and $MSE_H$ by at least 84.49\%, 97.27\%, 83.49\%, and 97.68\%, respectively, compared to baselines.
-These quantitative findings are further corroborated by visualization of the rotor angle trajectories predicted by TSA-LLM in \autoref{New England 39-bus system: The evaluation of rotor angle under the stable and unstable condition.}, which show a close tracking of the ground truth.
-This significant disparity in performance can be attributed to fundamental architectural differences.
+As shown, Uni-TSA substantially outperforms all baseline models across nearly all metrics, with the performance gap being most pronounced in challenging unstable and hybrid cases.
+While traditional methods like DNR and LSTM struggle significantly in these scenarios with DNR's $MSE_U$ value even exceeding 100, Uni-TSA achieves remarkable error reductions.
+Specifically, Uni-TSA reduces $MAE_U$, $MSE_U$, $MAE_H$, and $MSE_H$ by at least 84.49\%, 97.27\%, 83.49\%, and 97.68\%, respectively, compared to baselines.
+These quantitative findings are further corroborated by visualization of the rotor angle trajectories predicted by Uni-TSA in \autoref{New England 39-bus system: The evaluation of rotor angle under the stable and unstable condition.}, which show a close tracking of the ground truth. {For improved clarity, \autoref{Representative trajectory comparison for 39-bus SG 10} further presents representative trajectory comparisons for SG 10 with predictions and ground truths plotted on the same axes.} This significant disparity in performance can be attributed to fundamental architectural differences.
 Traditional RNN-based models (LSTM and DNR) suffer from vanishing gradient issue and exhibit constrained model capacity, which fundamentally limits their ability to capture complex nonlinear dynamics in unstable trajectory prediction.
-In contrast, the transformer architecture, utilized by both our proposed TSA-LLM and the ENC baseline, is far more effective at capturing long-range temporal dependencies, resulting in demonstrably superior accuracy in these challenging scenarios. }
+In contrast, the transformer architecture, utilized by both our proposed Uni-TSA and the ENC baseline, is far more effective at capturing long-range temporal dependencies, resulting in demonstrably superior accuracy in these challenging scenarios. }